GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.27/customizingComponents.md

 title: Customising Components
 ---

-Nativebase theme is complex object which looks like
+NativeBase theme is complex object which looks like

 ```tsx
 // theme